papis/papis/doc/source/default-settings.rst

 **only** match against what is shown on the terminal screen, as opposed to the Papis matcher, that can match against the **whole** title and **whole** author text, since this is controlled by the ``match-format`` setting.
-However, for many uses it might not bother the user to have this limitation of fzf.
+However, for the usual use cases it might not bother the user to have this limitation of fzf.

 .. papis-config:: fzf-binary